 Charles L. Weeden was born on the family farm in Sycamore, IL on April 28, 1924 and finished his chores May 31, 2019.
 After high school Chuck enlisted in the Army Air Corp in 1942 and was discharged a Second Lieutenant on March 31, 1946.

-Trained as a pilot and pilot instructor for B/17 planes, he was then trained for the B/29 Flying Fortress and sent to Tinian in the Mariana Islands to engage in the war against Japan, during which many missions were flown.
+Charles trained as a pilot and pilot instructor for B/17 planes, he was then trained for the B/29 Flying Fortress and was sent to Tinian in the Mariana Islands to engage in the war against Japan, during which many missions were flown.
 When returned from duty, Charles married Donna Gillis and pursued his farming career, and “SO GOD MADE A FARMER”.

 Dedicated by David Stran